JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-1.md

 [Instructions](https://docs.docker.com/docker-for-mac/install/)

 ### Windows
 There are 2 ways to install docker on windows.
 1 is supported with a Hyper-V Backend and the second is supported with a WSL2 backend.
 Windows home users have to use the WSL2 backend method.
-Pro, Education, and Enterpise can use either.
+Pro, Education, and Enterprise can use either.

 [WSL2 Instructions](https://docs.docker.com/docker-for-windows/install-windows-home/)